-Father, son killed in Lyon Twp. crash
+Father, son killed in crash in Lyon Twp.

 As a recent transplant from Texas and stay-at-home dad, Pedro Montanez was devoted to his three children — taking them to school, helping with their homework, even cooking chocolate chip pancakes.

 “He was just a good dad,” said his wife, Jennifer Montanez.

 As part of those daily duties, Pedro Montanez was driving with his children Tuesday morning to Kent Lake Elementary School in South Lyon.

 But the New Hudson family never reached their destination.

 Around 8:03 a.m.
 Tuesday, Montanez, 36, was killed when his car, a 2005 Mazda 3 on westbound Pontiac Trail, was struck by a 1994 Ford Super Duty truck.
 Montanez’s 9-year-old son, Steven Timothy Montanez, also died in the crash.